csalcedo001/eda_octree/README.md

 ## Usage

-Two structures to represent a 3D image can be chosen for the programs of this section: grid image representation and octree image representation.
+Two structures to represent a 3D image can be chosen for the programs of this section: 'grid' image representation and 'octree' image representation.
 Each of the programs of this section require two arguments:

 1. path: Directory in which images of the same MRI are stored.
 2. structure: Data structure used to represent the image after loading it to memory.
 Supported structures are 'grid' and 'octree'.

-An example call is
+A template for these calls is

 ```
-./bin/rgb/slice <path> <structure>
+./bin/rgb/<program> <path> <structure>
 ```

 During execution the program will wait for user input.
 The input format can vary according to the selected structure and program.

 **_Note_**: when the selected structure is 'octree', the first input is **always** the threshold the octree uses to compress the image.
 A 'grid' does not require such parameter.
-Examples of inputs for each program and structure can be found on 'data/input'.
+Examples of inputs for each program and structure can be found on `data/input`.

 ### Slicing